-08 - 12 Dec 2019Tax Planning and Transfer Pricing Advanced Bootcamp
+06 - 10 Dec 2020Tax Planning and Transfer Pricing Advanced Bootcamp

 - Tax Planning and Transfer Pricing Advanced Bootcamp

-Overview and Learning ObjectivesThe course will focus on how to utilize the remaining tax planning opportunities and spot potential safe harbours following the implementation of the OECD/G20 BEPS Project, the recently implemented and proposed EU direct tax initiatives and US tax reform, including:
+Overview and Learning ObjectivesThe course will focus on how to utilize the remaining tax planning opportunities and spot potential safe harbours following the implementation of the OECD/G20 BEPS Project, especially the new OECD Pillar One and Pillar Two solutions, the recently implemented and proposed EU direct tax initiatives and US tax reform, including:

 - PE tax planning in light of the latest international case law